Cooking plov in the Kazan

 5. Finish

-Once the rice is cooked, carefully mix everything together.
+When the rice is cooked, carefully mix everything together.

-Then let the plov rest, covered, for 5-10 minutes .
+Then let the Plov rest covered for 5–10 minutes.

 Then serve hot.